-In September 2020, the MDT developed and launched the public discussion on the for the development of broadband internet access in Ukraine.
-The concept provides the MDT's vision and necessary steps needed to provide at least 95% of Ukrainians with the access to high-speed fixed and mobile internet.
+In September 2020, the MDT developed and launched the public discussion on the strategy for the development of broadband internet access in Ukraine.
+The concept provides the MDT's vision and necessary steps needed to provide at least 95% of Ukrainians with access to high-speed fixed and mobile internet.
 The strategy provides 5 key steps on how to achieve the abovementioned goal:

 - To simplify the functions of operators and providers; - To improve national certification standards of telecommunications equipment; - To make changes to existing infrastructure standards; - To use alternative infrastructure for telecommunications networks (roads, railways, power lines, sewerage networks, heating networks, water supply, oil and gas pipelines); and - To develop fixed broadband in remote settlements by connecting social facilities (schools, hospitals, libraries, etc.) to fibre-optic networks.
-In this way, citizens of remote settlements will have the technical ability to connect to highquality fixed internet.
+In this way, citizens of remote settlements will have the technical ability to connect to high-quality fixed internet.

-This concept strategy was developed based on the analysis of optical networks coverage in Ukraine.
-The detailed report in this regard can be found via this link.
+This concept strategy was developed based on the analysis of optical networks coverage in likraine